 Working With Light and Shadow

-This introductory course will present students with the basics of cinematography and film production.
+This introductory-level course will present students with the basics of cinematography and film production.
 Students will explore cinematography as an art of visual storytelling.
-The cinematographer plays a critical role in shaping the light and composition of an image and capturing that image for the screen.
+The cinematographer plays a critical role in shaping the light and composition of an image and in capturing that image for the screen.
 Students will investigate the theory and practice of this unique visual language and its power as a narrative element in cinema.
 In addition to covering camera operation, students will explore composition, visual style, and the overall operation of lighting and grip equipment.
-In the first semester, students will work together on scenes that are directed and produced in class and geared toward the training of set etiquette, production language, and workflow.
+They will work together on scenes that are directed and produced in class and geared toward the training of set etiquette, production language, and workflow.
 Work will include the re-creation of classic film scenes, with an emphasis on visual style.
-Students will discuss their work and give feedback that will be incorporated into the next project.
+Students will discuss their work and provide feedback that will be incorporated into the next project.
 For conference, students will be required to produce a second scene re-creation, incorporating elements discussed throughout the term.
+Students will outline projects, draw floor plans, and edit and screen the final project for the class.
 This is an intensive, hands-on workshop that immerses the student in all aspects of film production.
 By the end of the course, students should feel confident to approach a film production project with enough experience to take on introductory positions with the potential for growth.

 Faculty